MoscouCapitale/Mocap/README.md

   - [ ] Refacto settings following the same pattern as collections
   - [ ] Support api keys (support, hash, etc...)
   - [ ] Regroup some code that are very similar between pages (and also all the StylesSettingsDBObject).
 Ex on pages the logic is *almost* the same, only the UI is different
+  - [x] Maybe store some settings in context, or in server launch (https://fresh.deno.dev/docs/examples/init-the-server), to avoid fetching them every time, for each client, on each page (very heavy)
   - [ ] Check formfields objects, for better placeholder, validation, etc...
 - [ ] UI
   - [ ] Info icon with tooltip on hover